rust-lang/cargo/src/doc/src/reference/unstable.md

     * [Profile `strip` option](#profile-strip-option) — Forces the removal of debug information and symbols from executables.
     * [Profile `rustflags` option](#profile-rustflags-option) — Passed directly to rustc.
     * [per-package-target](#per-package-target) — Sets the `--target` to use for each individual package.
+    * [artifact dependencies](#artifact-dependencies) - Allow build artifacts to be included into other build artifacts and build them for different targets.
 * Information and metadata
     * [Build-plan](#build-plan) — Emits JSON information on which commands will be run.
     * [unit-graph](#unit-graph) — Emits JSON for Cargo's internal graph structure.